Wet Sleddale Horseshoe

 The Wet Sleddale Horseshoe is an upland area in the English Lake District, around the Wet Sleddale Reservoir, Cumbria.
 It is the subject of a chapter of Wainwright's book The Outlying Fells of Lakeland.
 His walk starts at the reservoir dam and follows a clockwise circuit over Sleddale Pike at 1659 ft, Great Saddle Crag at 1850 ft and Ulthwaite Rigg at 1648 ft.

-Ulthwaite Rigg and Sleddale Pike are within the Shap Fells Site of Special Scientific Interest.
+All three peaks are within the Shap Fells Site of Special Scientific Interest.